-This year is transitional for the RISC Report and includes industry input on each risk profile, as well as a new format.
+This year is transitional for the RISC Report and includes industry input on each risk profile as well as a new format.
 In 2018, input was requested from industry for each of the prior year risk profiles.
-Unlike previous RISC reports where the risk likelihood and impact was derived from the expertise of the RISC Committee, the 2019 risk mappings of impact and likelihood were derived using a comprehensive survey provided to industry leaders across the ERO footprint.
+Unlike previous RISC reports where the risk likelihood and impact was derived from the expertise of the RISC members, the 2019 risk mappings of impact and likelihood were derived by using a comprehensive survey provided to industry leaders across the ERO footprint.
 The survey results have been used to establish a 2020 base line of impacts and likelihood that can be used to trend and benchmark against subsequent RISC reports and analyses.
-Survey results provided the RISC with a twofold benefit: 1) a prioritization of the existing risk profiles, and 2) the ability to consolidate the profiles from nine to four.
-The 2018 survey did not provide an overarching data collection for each stated Risk Profile.
+Survey results provided the RISC with a two-fold benefit: a prioritization of the existing risk profiles and the ability to consolidate the profiles from nine to four.
+The 2018 survey did not provide an overarching data collection for each stated risk profile.
 The survey data is considered relevant and has been reviewed with the expertise and judgement of the RISC members.

-The prioritization by industry did align with prior year's Heat Map placement of each Risk Profile "bubble".
+The prioritization by industry did align with prior year's heat map placement of each risk profile "bubble."
 The data now provides a baseline capability from which the RISC can determine over time how each risk is viewed by industry through its evolution and risk profile lifecycle.
-In addition, survey data provided quantitative information for the RISC members to discuss prior to Heat Map finalization.
-Similar to prior years, the Heat Map is formatted based on an X-Y axis: X representing the potential likelihood or probability of the risk coming to fruition, and Y representing the perceived impact.
-Risk Profile placement is based on 2019 data where 0 = Minimal risk/Minimal impact, and 5 = Severe risk/Severe impact.
+In addition, survey data provided quantitative information for the RISC members to discuss prior to heat map finalization.
+Similar to prior years, the heat map is formatted based on an X-Y axis: X representing the potential likelihood or probability of the risk coming to fruition, and Y representing the perceived impact.
+Risk profile placement is based on 2019 data where 0 = minimal risk/minimal impact, and 5 = severe risk/severe impact.